 This best practice guide is intended to assist stakeholders, including ports and local authorities, make the decisions concerning the deployment of Onshore Power Supply in Inland Ports.
-The guide includes deployment scenarios and several case studies of the CLINSH pilot OPS installations.
+The guide includes deployment scenarios.
+To illustrate best practices, several case studies of the CLINSH pilot OPS installations are included.